mbwolff/SonGenApp/sgfr/README.md

 Here's the procedure:

 1. Scrape the links for all the XML files of the plays from [this page](http://www.theatre-classique.fr/pages/programmes/PageEdition.php) and then download them to build a corpus.
 2. Make a vector space for all words in the corpus using [Gensim's Word2Vec module](https://radimrehurek.com/gensim/models/word2vec.html).
-The words are lemmatized using [TreeTagger](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) to simplify the vector space.
 3. Build a [tf-idf matrix](https://scikit-learn.org/stable/modules/feature_extraction.html#tfidf-term-weighting) for all the verses in all the plays in the corpus.
 4. Choose a pair of words to define an analogy (_femme_ and _homme_, for instance).
 The pair will enable a modification of a verse by replacing words according to the analogy (_roi_ is to _homme_ as **_reine_** is to _femme_).
 5. Select a verse from the corpus.